joaovicente/java-observable-event-sourcing-architecture-book/create-spring-data-rest-backed-by-mongodb.md

 And it will have created 10 users, 1 per second, which is not much of a load test but it illustrates how to create one

+If you want to do more on the load test side the [Taurus JMeter manual](https://github.com/Blazemeter/taurus/blob/master/site/dat/docs/JMeter.md) should help.
+You will find good info about using data sources in the [JMeter examples](https://github.com/Blazemeter/taurus/tree/master/examples/jmeter).